aws-samples/step-functions-workflows-collection/bedrock-evaluations/README.md

 # Amazon Bedrock Knowledge Base parallel evaluations

-This workflow ingests data into multiple Knowledge Bases and evaluates the performance of your Knowledge Bases with your test suite of prompts.
+This Amazon Step Functions workflow ingests data into multiple Knowledge Bases and evaluates the performance of your Knowledge Bases with your test suite of prompts.

 Learn more about this workflow at Step Functions workflows collection: << Add the live URL here >>